tedauto/House-Prices-Python/README.md

 ## Project Overview

-This exploratory data analysis project aims to:
+This exploratory data analysis project aimed to:
 - Perform feature selection to identify relevant variables for analysis.
 - Check for missing values in the dataset and determine appropriate handling strategies.
 - Explore and analyze numerical variables in the dataset.